a-r-d/a-r-d.github.io/_posts/2018-02-16-first-attempt-at-systematic-trading-algorithms.1.markdown

 This is just a quick summary of my initial explorations with trying to build a dirt-simple trend following system.
 I will have more to follow up with this soon, but first I want to talk a bit about what we could learn from this exploration.

 1. __MACD 50 day short and 150 day long periods are good for SPY.__ I didn't show it but I tried a few other periods and shorter EMA periods didn't work too well.
 This makes sense because SPY is an index, it is a composite of 500 stocks.
 The signal is already pretty smoothed, so it won't switch trends very fast.
 Maybe if you trade a single tech stock you can use a shorter EMA period.
+Perhaps it doesn’t make sense to trade an index at all since we are really hoping for volatility.

 2. __It only works if the market is trending__.
 See that 2015/2016 period where the market just chops sideways?
 Yeah, trend trading is no good when there is no trend.
 The trick may be to measure the strength of the trend and then figure out how to only trade in markets with "strong" trends (however you define that).